Sophira/greasemonkey-scripts/README.md

 greasemonkey-scripts
 ====================

-A collection of Greasemonkey scripts that I write.
+A collection of Greasemonkey scripts from Sophie Hamilton (GitHub: Sophira).